Comparison · Product Leadership

 Fractional CPO vs Interim CPO

-Both bring senior product leadership into a company — but they solve different problems.
+Both bring senior product leadership into a company.
+They solve different problems.
 An interim CPO covers a vacant seat full-time; a fractional CPO gives you ongoing strategy and execution part-time, without the full-time cost.

-An interim CPO is the better choice when a vacated Chief Product Officer seat must be fully backfilled — full-time, temporary cover that keeps the existing product organisation running during a transition.
-A fractional CPO suits growth-stage B2B SaaS companies needing ongoing senior product leadership without a full-time hire — particularly strategy-to-revenue alignment, part-time cost efficiency, and impact within days.
+An interim CPO is the better choice when a vacated Chief Product Officer seat must be fully backfilled with full-time, temporary cover that keeps the existing product organisation running during a transition.
+A fractional CPO suits growth-stage B2B SaaS companies needing ongoing senior product leadership without a full-time hire, particularly strategy-to-revenue alignment, part-time cost efficiency, and impact within days.

 Fractional CPO vs Interim CPO, side by side